LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 Compared to the regular IOBlock usage, this is when things get a bit more complicated !
 As the IOBlock and HDFRecorder are both meant to handle stream data, they can be linked together in a normal way.
-However, the :ref:`Grapher` Block cannot accept stream data, so the Demux Modifier must be added to their Link !
+However, the :ref:`Grapher <crappy_docs/blocks:grapher>` Block cannot accept stream data, so the Demux Modifier must be added to their Link !
 Basically, this :class:`~crappy.modifier.Modifier` accepts stream data as an input and outputs regular data usable by most other Blocks.
 Since streams